Yellowstone Volcano Observatory

+History

-YVO was founded in 2001, originally as a three-way partnership with the USGS, the University of Utah and Yellowstone National Park.
-It was expanded in 2013 to include eight current organizations.
+YVO was founded in 2001 as a three-way partnership between the USGS, the University of Utah, and the National Park Service (representing Yellowstone National Park).

+It was expanded in 2013 to include state Geological Survey organizations from Idaho, Montana, and Wyoming, UNAVCO (now known as EarthScope Consortium, since 2023), and the University of Wyoming.
+In 2020, Montana State University was included as the 9th member, to provide specialized geologic expertise in the Yellowstone region.

+Purpose

-According to the YVO website, the purpose of the observatory is: to monitor the volcanic system, to increase our scientific understanding of the Yellowstone volcanic and hydrothermal system, and to disseminate data, interpretations and accumulated knowledge to the public.
+The purpose of the YVO is to monitor the volcanic system, to increase scientific understanding of the Yellowstone volcanic and hydrothermal system, and to disseminate data, interpretations, and accumulated knowledge to the public.

 The observatory undertook a monitoring plan in 2006 that served as the basis for upgrades undertaken by the Plate Boundary Observatory, and by the USGS under the auspices of the American Recovery and Reinvestment Act of 2009.

-In 2008, it published its initial response plan that sets up a series of internal protocols for data gathering and deliberation during geological events at Yellowstone.
+In 2008, YVO published its initial response plan, that sets up a series of internal protocols for data gathering and deliberation during geological events at Yellowstone.
 Staff from the various observatory partner agencies form several monitoring and information teams that assess geological and geophysical data.

-The document also outlines how the observatory would interact with the incident command system.
+The response plan also outlines how the observatory would interact with the incident command system.